-Exploitation rate is the percentage of fish that are harvested or incidentally killed by the fisheries.
-Exploitation rate affects how many fish of the subject stock or populations are harvested but, for non-target stocks, often drives access to and harvest of more abundant natural or hatchery salmon stocks of coho or Chinook in this case) salmon in mixed stock fisheries.
-Risk analyses consider the net effect of fishing on spawning escapement and extinction risks.
-Our simulations currently consider total exploitation rates.
+Exploitation rate is the proportion of fish that are harvested or incidentally killed by the fisheries.
+Exploitation rate affects how many fish of a subject stock or populations are harvested but also often drives access to and harvest of more abundant non-target salmon stocks (Coho or Chinook Salmon in this case) in mixed stock fisheries.
+Risk analyses consider the total effect of fishing on spawning escapement and extinction risks.
+Our simulations currently consider total exploitation rates on the ESU.
 The risk analysis does not allocate component rates among fisheries.
+For each HCR, the analysis subjects each population or population aggregate to the same total exploitation rate.